zradke/PromiseZ/README.md

 The PromiseZ framework and object represent only the promise part of the equation.
 The other part is that in order for it to be any use, **your async methods must generate, return, keep, and break PromiseZ**.
 See the section on being a PromiseZ provider for more info on that!

 ##How do I work with a PromiseZ?
 First, you'll need to get a hold of one from some method.
 Then, you can use the `thenOnKept:orOnBroken:` method on that PromiseZ to indicate actions that should take place when the promise is kept or broken.
+There's no limit to the number of times you can call `thenOnKept:orOnBroken:` on a single promise, and when the promise is kept or broken, all the appropriate handlers will be called.
 What's more, `thenOnKept:orOnBroken:` will also return *another* PromiseZ which you can put more `thenOnKept:orOnBroken:` conditions on!

 Let's see an example: